 You've made it!
-You will now have a speed report that looks like the below.
+You will now have a speed report that looks like the one below.

-You should now have a great base template for analysing site speed, but you can definitely take this further!
-One obvious thing is to set up additional data sources for your competitors so you can see what the experience is like on their site compared to yours.
+You should now have a great base template for analysing site speed, but you can take this further!
+One obvious thing is to set up additional data sources for your competitors to see what the experience is like on their site compared to yours.